Online safety and social media

 Instant messaging apps

-Online messaging apps such as Facebook Messenger and WhatsApp can pose an increased risk to young people due to their private nature.
-Like text messages, content, images and videos can be shared privately, or in groups set up by users.
+Online messaging apps such as Facebook Messenger and WhatsApp can pose an increased risk to young people due to their privacy and encryption.
 These private messages could be used to bully or intimidate young people, expose them to inappropriate content or groom them for abuse.

 Sports organisations and activity providers need to think about how they use these apps alongside public pages and profiles and how the use differs from those on public platforms.
 Messages should never be sent privately by a staff member to a young person.